praveenc/dockerfiles/gitea/README.md

   - Notary: 0.6.1
   - Credential Helper: 0.60
   - Kubernetes: v1.10.11

-- `Postgres 11` alpine docker image
+- `Postgres` docker image
-  - `docker pull postgres:11.2-alpine`
+  - `docker pull postgres:latest`
+  - We use the full version of `postgres` instead of the alpine image `postgres:11.2-alpine` as the alpine version doesn't include `pg_dump` for backing up the database
 - Mount the Volume and create `gitea` data folders on the mounted volume For e.g. on macOS, external drives are automatically mounted to `/Volumes/{DRIVE_NAME}/`, if you are using a new external drive then create a folder named `gitea` and sub-folders named `data` and `postgres`.
 The `data` folder will store all `git` repo info and `postgres` will store all `postgresql` related data.
 This new mounted Volume will now act as a persistent data volume for your self-hosted git server

 ## Installation Instructions